DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Related Work

+Alyah~\cite{emirati_dialect_benchmark_2026} is an Emirati-dialect benchmark that focuses on evaluation for Gulf and Emirati Arabic, offering 1,173 culturally grounded examples sourced from native speakers and covering idioms, greetings, figurative expressions, etiquette norms, and other dialect-specific linguistic features.
+However, it is limited to a single dialect, and is smaller in size compared to our dataset.

-In contrast to the above work, we introduce a large-scale, parallel benchmark explicitly designed for understanding dialectal Arabic as a primary evaluation axis.
-Unlike prior benchmarks on language understanding that position dialects as secondary to Modern Standard Arabic, our benchmark features balanced coverage across major regional Arabic dialectal varieties and relies exclusively on human-curated translation and dialectal adaptation.
-This methodology ensures semantic fidelity, naturalness, and linguistic authenticity, enabling a principled evaluation of reasoning and comprehension across dialect continua.
-Our contribution therefore complements and extends prior efforts, building on the breadth of \textbf{BALSAM}, the dialectal emphasis of \textbf{AraDiCE}, and the multilingual reach of \textbf{Belebele}, while addressing their shared limitation of treating Arabic dialects as peripheral to Modern Standard Arabic.
+In contrast to the above work, we introduce a large-scale, parallel benchmark explicitly designed for understanding multiple dialectal Arabic.
+Unlike prior benchmarks that position dialects as secondary to MSA or cover a single dialect, our benchmark features balanced coverage across major regional varieties and relies exclusively on human-curated translation and dialectal adaptation, enabling principled evaluation of reasoning and comprehension across dialects.